We’ve been to Manila a few times, and to be honest… It’s not our favourite place in the Philippines.

 Keep phones and wallets in front pockets or a cross-body bag you can hold.

-If using jeepneys, sit near the driver or at the front to keep an eye on your stuff.
-Hand fare forward with exact change.
+If using jeepneys, keep an eye on your stuff.
+Hand cash with exact change.

-If you visit nightlife areas like Poblacion, stick with friends, keep your drink in sight, and use Grab to get back.
+If you visit nightlife areas, stick with friends, keep your drink in sight, and use Grab to get back.